In this tutorial, we are going to show you how to fix the following PHP warning:

-The error message above occurs if the size of a POST request exceeds the limit that has been set in the post_max_size directive in your php.ini file.
+This error will occur if the size of a POST request is larger than the limit in your “post_max_size” directive.

-By default, PHP’s post_max_size directive will be set to 8MB.
+By default, PHP’s post_max_size directive will be 8MB.

-- The size limit for a POST request has been set to 8MB.
+- The size limit for a POST request is 8MB.

 - However, the size of our POST request is 77.87MB.